Slow and steady saves the species.

 Here’s Diego showing off his winning smile in 2016:

 Diego isn’t even the most prolific of his kind.
-According to The New York Times, another tortoise named E5 is responsible for the other 60 percent of the babies.
+According to The New York Times, another turtle named E5 is responsible for the other 60 percent of the babies.
 A third male tortoise who was later brought into the program has sired none.

 Diego, who previously spent 30 years at the San Diego Zoo, is currently in quarantine and will be released back into Española, per the BBC.